pip-services/pip-services-docs/content/en/python/tutorials/data_microservice/step1.md

 ```

-Add a package.json file with the following lines to the root of the project’s folder:
+Add a requirements.txt file with the following lines to the root of the project’s folder:

 **/requirements.txt**